Interplay of Zeeman field, Rashba spin-orbit interaction, and superconductivity: spin susceptibility: -wave pairing states

 Finally, to contextualize these concepts, Table~\ref{tab:pwave} lists examples of $p$-wave pairing states and the corresponding temperature-dependent spin susceptibility without Zeeman field or Rashba SOC.
 Note that the Yosida function $Y(T)$ in Table~\ref{tab:pwave} differs from the $s$-wave case and is computed using:

 where the integrand depends on $\theta_{\mathbf{k}}$.

 In the subsequent subsections, we will analyze the OSP and ESP states from Table~\ref{tab:pwave} in detail.
 By employing the pairing model in Eq.~\eqref{eq:Vp} and specifying the relevant $\mathbf{d}(\mathbf{k})$ vector, the gap equation from Eq.~\eqref{gapeqwhole} can be solved self-consistently, enabling a thorough exploration of the impacts of the Zeeman field and/or Rashba SOC on these states.
+Fig.~\ref{fig:delta_zero_p} shows the solutions of the gap equations for two representative pairing states.

 In contrast to the $s$-wave pairing state, where the Zeeman field reduces the critical temperature $T_c$ while Rashba SOC preserves $T_c$ in the absence of a Zeeman field and can restore it otherwise, $p$-wave superconductors exhibit markedly different behaviors.
 As demonstrated in Ref.~\cite{pang2025}, for OSP states such as $(k_x + i k_y) \hat{z}$ and $k_z \hat{z}$, both Rashba SOC and a Zeeman field parallel to the spin quantization axis decrease $T_c$, whereas a perpendicular Zeeman field has no effect.
 For ESP states, Rashba SOC and a perpendicular Zeeman field lower $T_c$, while a parallel Zeeman field leaves it unchanged.
 Additionally, the combination of an external Zeeman field and Rashba SOC can significantly alter the nodal configuration of the quasiparticle energy gap.
 In this work, we focus on these effects to provide a comprehensive understanding of the temperature dependence of the spin susceptibility in $p$-wave superconductors.